Personal Injury Solicitors

 - Resulted in the injuries you have sustained

 Exceptions to these rules may be made on rare occasions.
-For example, a claim may be subject to longer time limits if it involves children or head injuries that result in damage to a person's mental capacity.
+For example, a claim may be subject to longer time limits if it involves children or if the Claimant lacks mental capacity to deal with their own affairs.

 The exact circumstances vary from case to case, and there is a need to fully understand the scope and factual evidence surrounding the incident.
 Consulting a legal expert can go a long way in determining the course of action that's right for you.